s-loar/stimulus-talk/README.md

   - Have special callbacks that fire when a target is connected, or disconnected from the controller’s scope.
 For example phraseTargetConnected() and phraseTargetDisconneted()
 ---
 ## Actions
-- Are listeners that connects a controller’s action to a DOM element
+- Are listeners that connects a controller’s methods to DOM elements
   - Can combine different controller methods to fire on the same action
   - Do not need to specify the trigger event for default actions, like ‘click’ for buttons.
 This gives data-action="speak#sayHello"
   - Actions can be on global events of the window and document.